cameronmalloy/cameronmalloy_pelican/content/articles/ba_sentiment.md

 ### Training Dataset

 I used the [Sentiment140](http://help.sentiment140.com/for-students){target="_blank"} dataset.
-It has a large dataset of tweets which the algorithmically determined was either positive or negative based on emojis and keywords.
+It has a large dataset of tweets which uses distant supervision.
+They used emoticons to help label their tweets (labels were not created manually), read more from their [paper](https://cs.stanford.edu/people/alecmgo/papers/TwitterDistantSupervision09.pdf).
 This was the only dataset I found that was large enough to train a neural network and had justification in building the dataset.
 There were some kaggle datasets, but they didn't give any background on how labels were created, so I was concerned with the validity.
 One great thing about the Sentiment140 dataset is they impose some assumptions, but then each classified tweet is consistent and uses the same rules.
 That means human bias isn't imposed differently on every tweet, only imposed before classification.

 ### Test Dataset